 After Jesus’ time, the Biblical figure of Adam takes on greater significance for the apostle Paul.
 Paul sought to find ways to make sense of the meaning of Jesus’ death and resurrection for his people, the Hebrew people, and what it might also mean for non-Jews (Gentiles).
 As he did, he used a formula of the first Adam and last Adam.
 In Paul’s theological framework, whatever happens to Adam, happens to us because Adam represents us.

 For Paul, in the first Adam, sin entered the world and infected all of us “in Adam.”
 Everyone.
 Yes, “All have sinned.”
-But a descendant Adam, Jesus, entered the world.
+But a descendant of Adam, named Jesus, entered the world.
 He succeeded where Adam did not.
 Jesus represented(s) and reflected(s) God to others.
 He succeeded where Adam failed—where we failed.
 Jesus became the very image of God.
 He is the truly human one.

 As Paul wrote beautifully, “So, then, just as, through the trespass of one person, the result was condemnation for all people, even so, through the upright act of one person, the result is justification – life for all people.”